We analyze for Xbox Series the expected Wuchang: Fallen Feathers, one of the surprises of this summer, which arrives at launch on Xbox Game Pass.

 Don't miss anything and follow us on Google News! |

-Wuchang is not a heroine in the classical sense: she is a tragic and powerful figure, tormented by the weight of corruption that slowly consumes her from within.
+Wuchang is not your typical heroine: she is a tragic and powerful figure, tormented by the weight of corruption that slowly consumes her from within.
 This duality is reflected in both her combat style and the Inner Demon system, which adds a layer of constant tension: if we don’t control her power well, it can turn against us.

 The world she explores is just as ruthless.
 Inspired by the Shu region, in southwestern ancient China, we find lands corroded by disease, where natural beauty and spiritual decay coexist in a broken balance.

 We’ve played it on Xbox Series X, where the title launches on July 24th in Xbox Game Pass.
 And after hours of play, it’s clear that this is not a game that holds your hand.
-Here, you have to learn through trial and error, explore with attention, and accept that you’ll die many times until you understand how the world and combat work, it demands, but it’s satisfying to learn and progress.
+Here, you have to learn through trial and error, explore with attention, and accept that you’ll die many times until you understand how the world and combat work.
+It demands a lot, but it’s satisfying to learn and progress.

 Technical Section

 On Xbox Series, Wuchang: Fallen Feathers offers three graphic modes: quality, performance, and a balanced one.
 Personally, I’ve ended up opting for the balanced mode after trying them all.
-The quality mode looks quite good, especially in reflections and ambiance, but it’s also where you notice slight drops in FPS, especially in large outdoor areas or during combats with many effects.
+The quality mode looks quite good, especially in reflections and ambiance, but it’s also where you notice slight FPS drops, especially in large outdoor areas or during combat with many effects.
 The performance mode is more stable, but it sacrifices a lot of visual detail.
 The balanced mode, while not perfect, achieves that middle point that allows you to enjoy combat with fluidity without losing too much graphic fidelity.

 Gameplay

-This is where the game really shines.
+This is where the game truly shines.
 Wuchang: Fallen Feathers doesn’t beat around the bush: it demands attention, memory, and a cool head from the very first combat.
-It’s not a soulslike that welcomes you with a smooth curve.
+It’s not a soulslike that welcomes you with a gentle curve.
 On the contrary, from the start, it puts you to the test and makes it clear that if you don’t learn from your mistakes, you’ll die a lot.
 The protagonist, Wuchang, has a combat system called Skyborn Might, which empowers her attacks and special abilities.
 Mastering it is not optional: it’s the key to survival.
-This system allows you to execute combos, launch elemental abilities, and activate the powerful swift draw when you have two weapons equipped, a kind of lightning-fast counterattack that changes the tide in an instant.
+This system allows for the execution of combos, launching elemental abilities, and activating the powerful swift draw when carrying two equipped weapons, a kind of lightning-fast counterattack that changes the tide in an instant.

-Combat has that contundent weight that reminds one of Lies of P, but with a more tactical layer, especially when positioning and abilities come into play.
+Combat has that weighty, impactful feel reminiscent of Lies of P, but with a more tactical layer, especially when positioning and abilities come into play.
 It’s not as fast as Sekiro, nor as meticulous as Dark Souls, but it finds an interesting middle ground.
-Here, it’s not enough to just dodge: you have to read the enemy, wait for the moment, and know when to activate Skyborn Might or when to use the Inner Demon, a creature that can help you… or condemn you if you don’t manage it well.
+Here, it’s not enough to just dodge: you have to read the enemy, wait for the moment, and know when to activate Skyborn Might or when to use the Inner Demon, a creature that can help you… or condemn you if not managed well.
 It’s a constant risk, but also a powerful tool for players who know how to dominate it.

 The Skyborn Might is a central ability that empowers special attacks and combos, while the Inner Demon acts as a wild entity that can aid you in combat.

-The level design is mainly linear, but with semi-open elements that allow you to discover alternative routes, shortcuts, and secrets.
+The level design is mainly linear, but with semi-open elements that allow for the discovery of alternative routes, shortcuts, and secrets.
 There are no complex maps, but the environment is full of structures that serve as visual reference points, something very useful in a world where everything can kill you in two hits.
-Exploring feels dense and tense, like in the best moments of Bloodborne, and the reward usually makes the risk worth it.
+Exploration feels dense and tense, like in the best moments of Bloodborne, and the reward usually makes the risk worthwhile.

 In terms of customization, there are many possibilities.
 Each weapon has its own style and rhythm, from heavy swords to claws or spears, and combining them with armors that offer bonuses, pendants that alter statistics, elemental enchantments, or strategic consumables allows you to build your own way of playing.
-The builds can adapt to each player’s style, and that’s always a plus in this type of game.
+Builds can be adapted to each player’s style, and that’s always a plus in this type of game.

 That said, not everything is perfect.
 There are moments when the collision system and hit detection aren’t as fine-tuned as they should be.
-Some enemies can get stuck in animations or repeat patterns too obviously, although it’s nothing that can be considered a major negative point.
+Some enemies can get stuck in animations or repeat patterns too obviously, although it’s not a major negative point.
 But even with these details, the overall feeling in combat is intense, demanding, and very satisfying.
 Wuchang doesn’t try to reinvent the genre, but it does bring its own mechanics and a unique tone that place it as a very serious proposal within the current landscape.

 Duration